CrashCash/FlashAirScripts/README.md

   A directory must be empty before it can be deleted.

-  `sdrm` deletes all files/directories in the current directory.

   `sdrm "*.gcode"` deletes all files with a "gcode" extension in the current directory - note that you have to quote the glob to prevent it from being expanded locally by the shell.